4 Reasons to Fall in Love with this Small Swedish Town in Kansas

-When traveling by way of a car across the mid-west, there doesn’t seem to be much to discover.
-With its flat landscape, abundant farmland and sparsely populated towns, travelers are met with much to be desired.
-But if you look hard enough you will find there are some real sweet spots to visit including a small Swedish town in Kansas.
+When traveling by car across the Midwest, there doesn’t seem to be much to discover.
+With its flat landscape, abundant farmland, and sparsely populated towns, travelers are met with much to be desired.
+But if you look hard enough, you will find there are some real sweet spots to visit, including a small Swedish town in Kansas.

-Yes, that’s right, practically right smack dab in the middle of nowhere Kansas is the town of Lindsborg, a tiny hamlet with big Swedish heritage.
-Located about an hour north of Witchita and just south of Salina, on HWY 35, Lindsborg is a quiet community of roughly 3,300 that has a lot to say about its Swedish culture.
+Yes, that’s right, practically right smack dab in the middle of nowhere, Kansas is the town of Lindsborg, a tiny hamlet with big Swedish heritage.
+Located about an hour north of Wichita and just south of Salina, on HWY 35, Lindsborg is a quiet community of roughly 3,300 that has a lot to say about its Swedish culture.

-Lindsborg was founded by Swedish immigrants in 1868 and still wears its prideful heritage today with Swedish flags flying high, family crests posted on street corners, and greetings of “Valkommen till Lindsborg” still heard today.
+Lindsborg was founded by Swedish immigrants in 1868 and still wears its proud heritage with Swedish flags flying high, family crests posted on street corners, and greetings of “Valkommen till Lindsborg” still heard.
 Discover below why I quickly fell in love with Lindsborg and why I know you will too.

 Fall in Love with the Dala Horses

-Taking the original shape of the Dala, a traditional Swedish toy given to children and as valuable family heirlooms, Lindsborg created lifesize versions of these horses.
+Taking the original shape of the Dala, a traditional Swedish toy given to children and treated as a valuable family heirloom, Lindsborg created life-size versions of these horses.
 The horses are sponsored by individual businesses and are often found in front of residential homes as well.
-Each is uniquely painted by a local artist and brings to life the town’s heritage.
+Each is uniquely painted by a local artist and brings the town’s heritage to life.

 So many photo opportunities